laureneolin/Portfolio/System_Overview_Integration_Guide.md

 ### Helix Stream

-The **Helix Stream** performs live updates, supports message queues, and manages event subscriptions.
-It is responsible for streaming telemetry, events, and status changes to clients while ensuring ordered, reliable event delivery.
-The **Helix Stream** communicates with the other components via WebSockets, message queues, and webhook subscriptions, providing a continuous data flow between the **Helix Core API**, **Orchestrator**, and connected clients.
+The **Helix Stream** handles event subscriptions, supports message queues, and updates in real time.
+It is in charge of providing clients with streaming telemetry, events, and status updates while guaranteeing dependable, well-organized event delivery.
+The **Helix Stream** maintains a constant data flow between the **Helix Core API**, **Orchestrator**, and linked clients by interacting with the other components through WebSockets, message queues, and webhook subscriptions.

 **Inputs and Outputs:**